Skip to content

 BREAK TIME!

 Whether it’s a quick bite or a lunchtime feast you seek, independent cafés and eateries are conveniently peppered across the valley.
-In downtown White Sulphur Springs, The Local’s grab-and-go grilled veggie hummus wrap, accompanied by a scoop or two of Homestead Creamery ice cream comes highly recommended.
-Stop in Blackwell’s for a mighty BLT+G sandwich—that’s a BLT enhanced with guacamole and fresh-baked bread.
-Hog Wild Bar-b-que serves low and slow smoked meats from pulled pork to tender, juicy turkey legs.
+In downtown White Sulphur Springs, The Lunch Box serves made-to-order options from loaded salads and wraps to your lunchtime sammies.
+Hog Wild Bar-b-que serves low and slow-smoked meats, from pulled pork to tender, juicy turkey legs.
 Add a side of uber cheesy, mac-and-cheese, green beans or slaw and you have a meal that will stick to your ribs!

 How about a Mexican rice bowl at Thunderbird Taco?
 It’s a foodie adventure with fixings like charred corn, roasted sweet potato, sautéed kale and fresh pickled onion.
 Soak in the sunshine on The Humble Tomato garden patio while sharing one of their creatively concocted specialty pizzas.
 Who knows, the Cluck Norris may be your new favorite.
 Del Sol Cantina & Grille’s cool bistro vibe and Latin-inspired menu will keep you coming back for one more meal.
 Pair the blacked mahi-mahi tacos with a round of margaritas to while away the afternoon.